Blazar

 I am a member of the VERITAS collaboration and the CTA consortium.
 Currently I am the co-chair of the VERITAS Time Allocation Committee, and deputy chair of the CTA Extragalactic Science working group.

-Nora Valtonen-Mattila
+Dr. Nora Valtonen-Mattila

 Nora